datacarpentry/semester-biology/syllabus.md

 ## Grading Policies

-Grading for this course is based on 12 equally weighted assignments.
+Grading for this course is based on ~12 equally weighted assignments.

 Exercises in assignments will be graded as follows:

 * Produces the correct answer using the requested approach: 100%
 * Generally uses the right approach, but a minor mistake results in an incorrect
     answer: 90%
-* Attempts to solve the problem and makes some progress using the core concept:
+* Attempts to solve the problem and makes some progress using the core concept, but returns the wrong answer and does not demonstrate comfort with the core concept:
     50%
 * Answer demonstrates a lack of understanding of the core concept: 0%